The aim of this DSS Directory is to provide end users of decision tools with an understanding of:

-This directory contains key information on a wide range of computer models, both spatial and non-spatial, and decision frameworks that can be used in policy development and implementation.
-To find out more about types of DSS's and their potential uses see DSS Overview section.
+This directory contains key information (metadata) on a wide range of computer models, both spatial and non-spatial, and decision frameworks that can be used in policy development and implementation.
+The information provided is based on what is primarily publicly available.
+It is recognised that some DSS are more commercially restricted and that there are many other case studies undertaken that are readily available to be presented here.
+To find out more about DSS type's and their potential uses see the DSS Overview section.

-The breadth and depth of DSS's varies across the management domains with a tendancy towards environmental and catchment based tools.
-Over time further tools and case studies will be added to the directory.
+The breadth and depth of DSS's available and used by councils varies across the management domains with a tendency towards environmental and catchment based tools.
 The development of this directory has been funded by an Envirolink tools grant.
 The project has been supported by Regional and Unitary Council Special Interest Groups.

 Supporting information is also available to users via the menus to the right, to understand the definitions used, the types of DSSs, and their potential applications.